 Bankruptcy reaffirmation benefits a debtor by allowing the debtor to keep the property.
 But as Wells Fargo admitted at a trial reaffirming a debt does little to improve your credit.
 When you reaffirm, you continue to owe the bank after filing bankruptcy, and they report your on-time payments.
 But paying a debt after bankruptcy does not improve your credit based on the formula reporting companies use.

 Reaffirmations are voluntary and drafted by the lender.
-Your attorney does not draft them.
-You normally have to call the creditor and ask the reaffirmation to be sent to your attorney.
-Reaffirmations must be signed within 15 days after the 341 or property may be repossessed.
+The lender will send a reaffirmation to your attorney if you request it.
+Your attorney does not initially prepare them.
+The Debtor’s attorney only fills them out.
+You usually have to call the creditor and ask for the reaffirmation to be sent to your attorney.
+Reaffirmations must be signed within 15 days after the 341, or the property may be repossessed.
 There are three things to remember.

-Benefits and Costs of a Bankruptcy reaffirmation
+⎆ Benefits and costs of a bankruptcy reaffirmation.

 Only reaffirm if you can afford it.
 Paying a reaffirmed debt on time after you file bankruptcy will help re-establish credit.
 Often the bank offering a reaffirmation might add attorney fees to the loan if you file a reaffirmation.